kostadubovskiy/OMatG-Fork/README.md

-Here, `<compositions>` is a composition string that can be understood by [PyMatgen's `Composition` class](https://pymatgen.org/pymatgen.core.html) (e.g., `--compositions='LiMn3O4'`) or a list thereof (e.g., `--compositions='[LiMn3O4, GaTe]'`).
+Here, `<compositions>` is a composition string that can be understood by [PyMatgen's `Composition` class](https://pymatgen.org/pymatgen.core.html) (e.g., `--compositions='LiMn3O4'`) or a list thereof (e.g., `--compositions='[LiMn3O4, Ga4Te4]'`).
 The optional `repeats` command line argument can be used to repeat each composition multiple times in the created lmdb file (e.g., for generating multiple structures per composition).
 By default, each composition is only included once.

 The name of the created lmdb file is specified by `<lmdb_file>`.
-This lmdb file can then be used as the test dataset in the configuration file for predicting structures with the desired compositions with the `omg predict` command above.
+This lmdb file can then be used as the prediction dataset in the configuration file for predicting structures with the desired compositions with the `omg predict` command above (it is also possible to overwrite the prediction dataset on the command line with the `--data.predict_dataset.init_args.dataset.init_args.lmdb_paths=[<lmdb_file>]` argument).

-Here, one should use a checkpoint of a crystal-structure-prediction model whose training set includes the elements of the desired compositions.
+Importantly, one should use a checkpoint of a crystal-structure-prediction model whose training set includes the elements of the desired compositions in the `omg predict` command.

 ## Visualization